There are five basic steps to the escheatment process:

 It is also the responsibility of the transfer agent to stay on top of any legislative changes.
 State laws govern the escheatment process, and they can (and do) change all the time.
 An experienced transfer agent will immediately understand the impact to their clients and offer expert advice.
 They will also bring in legal experts and consultants to advocate, when necessary, with the states or SEC on their clients' behalf.

-Most corporations know very little about the escheatment process, and, what they do know, they assume their transfer agent is handling.
+Most corporations know very little about the escheatment process, and, regarding what they do know, they assume their transfer agent is handling the process.
 It's true – your record keeper may be responsible under your contract with them for carrying out the process, but you, the issuer, are ultimately liable for anything that might go wrong or get missed.
 For that reason, you should make sure you understand the basic procedures involved.